 Until I tried this brownie recipe, I was a firm believer that the batter would always trump the end result.
 Time and time again, I'd bite in and be disappointed by a mild, cakey dessert that was a mere shadow of its bowl-licking-good beginnings, but not with these.
 Don't let their crackly, craggy, salt-speckled tops fool you — below the surface is an insanely rich, fudgy, dense crumb that captures brownie batter's lush flavor and texture but is much easier to share with friends.

 Since my brownie revelation, I've loaded them with chopped nuts, swirled them with caramel sauce, and even amped up their fudge factor by adding chocolate chunks to the batter.
 What hasn't changed is my loyalty to this recipe; once you try them for yourself, I think you'll understand why.

-For extra brownie points (yeah, I went there), bring the extras to work this Valentine's Day.
+For extra brownie points (yeah, I went there), bring the extras to work.
 Your gesture won't go unappreciated, and the temptation to plow through an entire pan will be quashed (win-win).

 The brownies will appear undercooked if cut into before completely cool.

 8 ounces bittersweet (60 percent cacao) chocolate, coarsely chopped, such as Ghiradelli or Callebaut

 1 1/4 cups (6 1/2 ounces) all-purpose flour

 1 teaspoon baking powder

 1 1/2 tablespoons cocoa powder

 2 teaspoons vanilla extract